Speed Puzzling .com

 Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont

-- New York State Championship.
-Click here to register!
+- New York State Championship (Jul 26).

-- Boston: Massachusetts State Championship (Aug 3).
-Click here for results.
+- Boston: Massachusetts State Championship

-- Hartford: USA Northeast Regional Championship (Aug 10).
-Click here for results.
+- Hartford: USA Northeast Regional Championship

 Championship FAQ's:

 1. How does a championship work?
-For each contest, each person/pair/team will receive the same puzzle in an opaque drawstring bag.
+For each contest, each person/pair/team will receive the same puzzle in an opaque bag.
 Rules will be given, and then we will count down "3, 2, 1, GO!"
 Everyone will open the bag, open the puzzle box, and begin puzzling.
 Rankings will be determined by finish time.
 The contest puzzles are yours to keep.

 2. How do I register?
 On the championship page, scroll down to the section that lists the various divisions.
 Add the desired event(s) to your cart, and complete the checkout process.
 To provide information about teammates or preferred T-shirt sizes and colors, enter a note during the checkout process.

 3. Does the Pair (or Team) registration fee cover both (or all 4) of us, or do we each have to pay?
 During 2024, A single registration fee covered both, or all 4, members of the pair or team.
 We spent too many hours trying to track down teammate information.
-So for 2025, we divided the ticket prices by 2 or 4, and each ticket provides entry to 1 person on the pair or team.
+So for 2025 forward, we divided the ticket prices by 2 or 4, and each ticket provides entry to 1 person on the pair or team.
 We ask that each team member register separately so we can communicate directly with each participant.

 4. How many people can be on a Team?
 A team consists of 3 or 4 people, but all teams compete in the same division.

 6. How do you choose where to host championship events?
 We target the areas with the most known speed puzzlers.
 In 2023, we held state championships in our 4 most populated speed puzzling states: California, Texas, Minnesota, and Colorado.
 We held regional championships for other key states.
 In 2024, we added 5 championships where we had large populations of known speed puzzlers.
 For 2025, we added New York because they had the most participants in our Zoom State championships.
 And we added North Carolina because they hosted the largest Mini Tourney.
+We'll continue to add states based on the largest participation in our other events.

 7. How can we get you to host a championship in our area?
 Contact me at [email protected] if you know of a good venue for a contest.
 The venue must be in a safe location, have great lighting, 4000+ square feet, plenty of 6-foot rectangular tables, plenty of chairs, a sound system, and preferably a projector & screen available.
 It also must be available all day on a Saturday (from at least 8am - 6pm) at an affordable cost.

 8. What types of divisions (puzzles and piece counts) do you have?
-We hold contests for adults (ages 16-59), juniors (under 16), and seniors (60 or over).
+We hold contests for Adults (ages 16-59), Juniors (under 16), and Seniors (60 or over).
 The divisions are Solo (200-300p for Juniors and Seniors, 500p for Adults), Pair (300p for Youth, 500-550p for Adults), and Team (500p for Youth, 1000p for Adults).
+Starting in 2026, we are adding a casual division for all 3 main events, using the same puzzles as we use for Juniors and Seniors.
+We added Pairs Relay to all locations in 2025, and we are adding a Puzzle Pyramid (either Solo or Pair) in 2026.

 9. Do you recommend any specific hotels for reduced rates?
 We have made multiple attempts to provide discounted pricing at area hotels, but each one has required that we guarantee a certain number of rooms.
 We don't have the resources to ensure enough people reserve rooms at any given hotel.